vmware-tanzu/tanzu-dev-portal/content/guides/docker/host-docker-internal-gs.md

 Today, you learned how to configure and use Docker to support your development efforts while minimizing, or potentially even eliminating, the need to understand how to configure and run every dependency required to test and validate your application.

+>___NOTE:___ Due to Docker’s licensing requirements and some compatibility issues with Apple’s silicon (e.g. M1, M2), the approach we describe in this guide may be inaccessible for some.
+Luckily, [Podman](https://podman.io) is a very capable alternative for container and image management while providing similar network configuration.

 ## Credits

 Thanks to Amanda White, Brian Watkins, Will Sather, Al Bonney, and Chris Gunadi, who contributed their time and insights in support of this guide.